ameba23/harddrive-party-legacy/README.md

 ### How does it work?

-It is largely based on the DAT/hyper stack with a few peculiarities.
+It is largely based on the [DAT](https://dat.foundation/)/[hyper](https://hypercore-protocol.org/) stack with a few peculiarities.

 Peers meet through joining a topic on the [hyperswarm DHT](https://github.com/hyperswarm), which could be the hash of a commonly known word or phrase, or a key chosen a random.
-The topic key is hashed (giving the 'discovery key') and knowledge of the original key is proved in a handshake, which also establishes the key used to sign entries to the peer's list of files - which is a hypercore append-only log.
+The topic key is hashed (giving the 'discovery key') and knowledge of the original key is proved in a handshake, which also establishes the key used to sign entries to the peer's list of files - which is a [hypercore](https://github.com/hypercore-protocol/hypercore) append-only log.

-Each connection between two peers comprises of two encrypted streams, one for replicating indexes using 'multifeed', and one for transferring files using a custom made protocol.
+Each connection between two peers comprises of two encrypted streams, one for replicating indexes using [multifeed](https://github.com/kappa-db/multifeed), and one for transferring files using a [custom made protocol](https://github.com/ameba23/metadb-core/tree/master/lib/file-transfer).

-Since it is mostly based on the hyper stack, you might wonder why files are not transferred using hyperdrive.
+Since it is mostly based on the hyper stack, you might wonder why files are not transferred using [hyperdrive](https://github.com/hypercore-protocol/hyperdrive).
 As of hyperdrive 10, it is difficult to include files in a hyperdrive which are actually stored as normal files on disk.
 Metadb is designed for sharing large media collections, and requiring people to either duplicate their collection or access them through a hyperdrive seems too restrictive.
 This might change though.

-You might also wonder why a custom made handshake is used and not NOISE.
+You might also wonder why a custom made handshake is used and not [NOISE](http://noiseprotocol.org/).
 We want to establish a signing key, and noise is based only on diffie-hellman.
-But it is possible to add a custom payload to a noise handshake, and perhaps thats what will happen, especially if people want the reassurance of using an established protocol, but for now this uses a custom handshake.
+But it is possible to add a custom payload to a noise handshake, and perhaps thats what will happen, especially if people want the reassurance of using an established protocol, but for now this uses a [custom handshake](https://github.com/ameba23/metadb-core/blob/master/lib/handshake.js).

 ### This module